-Holly Jennings is an editor and updates writer at Finder, working with writers across all niches to deliver quality content to readers.
+Holly Jennings is the deputy crypto editor and updates writer at Finder, working with writers across all niches to deliver quality content to readers.
 She’s edited hundreds of financial articles ranging from credit cards to investments.
 With empathy at heart, she especially enjoys content that breaks down complex financial situations into easy-to-understand information.
 Prior to her role at Finder, she collaborated with dozens of small businesses to maximize the reach and impact of their blog posts, website copy and other content.
 In her spare time, she is an award-winning author for Penguin Random House, writing about virtual reality worlds, magical girls and lasers that go pew-pew.

 Expertise

-- Personal finance
+- Personal Banking

 Education